The Stroke Foundation supports stroke research in three different ways:

 - Leveraging all Stroke Foundation activities to deliver better outcomes for stroke care through research.
 This includes the consideration of work done in program planning and evaluation, better use of the extensive data held by the Stroke Foundation and a focus on research priority areas.

-- Improving delivery of high quality stroke care (especially aspects of care in the Quality Standards, access to stroke unit care, time critical treatment), i.e. translation into practice.
+- High quality acute stroke care (especially aspects of care in the Quality Standards, access to stroke unit care, time critical treatment), i.e. translation into practice.

 The Stroke Foundation has a policy for managing requests from external researchers who would like to obtain access to consumers to participate in their stroke related research project.
 Although the Stroke Foundation can endeavour to assist with the recruitment of participants to take part in research projects and studies, we cannot guarantee securing participants.